fabric8io/fabric8/app/site/doc/overview.md

 Or you can use inheritance; so you can configure, say, the ActiveMQ version to use globally; then have a profile which overrides the global configuration of ActiveMQ, for use on a big linux box rather than a small windows box; override the threading or memory usage configuration; while reusing other parts of the configuration.

+#### ZooKeeper for the runtime registry

+Fabric8 uses [Apache ZooKeeper](http://zookeeeper.apache.org/) (from the [Hadoop](http://hadoop.apache.org/) ecosystem) as a way to perform _runtime discovery_ of containers (machines, processes, JVMs) and for coordination (electing leaders, implementing master/slave, sharding or federation of services).